jfpettit/flare/flare/kindling/README.md

         - Compute squared error loss
     - save_frames_as_gif: Save a list of frames as a gif
     - NormalizedActions: a Gym action normalizing wrapper for a continuous policy
+- saver
+    - Saver: a class that saves arbitrary values in a dictionary and then dumps them to a pickle file.